Global axisymmetric solutions and incompressible limit for the 3D isentropic compressible Navier-Stokes equations in annular cylinders with swirl and large initial data: Introduction

 Next, we describe the main ideas of the argument and highlight the principal difficulties.
 The first difficulty lies in establishing the bound on \eqref{1.24}, namely Lemma \ref{l3.2}.
 A key step is to control the term

 appeared in \eqref{3.8}.
 In the absence of any smallness assumption on the initial energy, the main issue is to reduce the power of $\|\nabla \mathbf{u}\|_{L^2}$ arising from this nonlinear interaction, while preserving the $L^2$-dissipation of $\sqrt{\rho}\dot{\mathbf{u}}$.
 To overcome this obstacle, we estimate the above term at the $L^4$-level via $\|\sqrt{\rho}\mathbf{u}\|_{L^4}$ and $\|\nabla\mathbf{u}\|_{L^4}$, which underlies the choice of \eqref{1.25} in the bootstrap argument.
 The control of $\|\sqrt{\rho}\mathbf{u}\|_{L^4}$ relies on the boundedness and the underlying geometric structure of the domain, which enables us to exploit a Desjardins-type logarithmic interpolation inequality (see \eqref{3.10}).
 For $\|\nabla\mathbf{u}\|_{L^4}$, we employ the Leray--Helmholtz projection for the velocity field.
 The divergence-free component enjoys improved regularity and is handled by a Ladyzhenskaya-type inequality (see \eqref{3.11}).
-The curl-free component is treated via the effective viscous flux, for which the boundedness of the domain (without relying on symmetry), combined with the Sobolev inequality, yields the required $L^4$-estimate as in \eqref{3.12}.
+The curl-free component is treated through the effective viscous flux, which yields the required $L^4$-estimate as in \eqref{3.12}.
 These estimates lead to a logarithmic-type differential inequality (see \eqref{3.17}), to which Gronwall's inequality applies, thereby establishing Lemma \ref{l3.2}.
 We emphasize that the presence of large bulk viscosity enhances the dissipation of the compressible part, allowing the pressure contribution to $\divv \mathbf{u}$ to be absorbed.

 A further delicate issue is the derivation of Hoff-type time-weighted estimates for the material derivative that are uniform with respect to the bulk viscosity $\lambda$.
 The main obstacle lies in controlling the term